 partman Recommended partitioning tool in Debian.
-This Swiss army knife can also resize partitions, create filesystems and assign them to the mountpoints.
+This Swiss army knife can also resize partitions, create filesystems ("format" in Windows speak) and assign them to the mountpoints.

 fdisk The original Linux disk partitioner, good for gurus.

 Be careful if you have existing FreeBSD partitions on your machine.
 The installation kernels include support for these partitions, but the way that fdisk represents them (or not) can make the device names differ.
 See the Linux+FreeBSD HOWTO.